 - Members will avoid using blaming language or language that includes a diagnosis of someone else.
 We strive to talk from our own observations of what happened, how that affected us, and to say how we wish to be treated in the future.

-- Trolling is defined as contacting another member (phone, social media (including friendship requests), SPB website messages, others) without having had prior consent to do so explicitly from that member.
-Trolling is not allowed.
+- Reaching out to another member (phone, social media (including friendship requests), SPB website messages, others) without having had prior consent to do so explicitly from that member is not allowed.